CynthiaArdman-Appomni/NightCityBot/README.md

 Exposes the internal test suite directly through Discord commands.

 * `!test_bot [tests]` – execute the built-in test functions.
 Provide one or more test names or prefixes to run them selectively.
 Use `-silent` to send results via DM and `-verbose` for step-by-step logs.
+All output is also mirrored to the audit log channel for debugging.
 * `!list_tests` – display the available self-test names.
 * `!test__bot [pattern]` – run the full PyTest suite.
 Optional patterns limit execution to matching tests.
 This command is primarily for repository maintainers.